-Jim, winner of a regional Emmy Award and multiple Telly Awards, was appointed by the Governor of Kentucky to serve on the Kentucky Film Commission.
+Jim, winner of a regional Emmy Award (2015) and multiple Telly Awards, was appointed by the Governor of Kentucky to serve on the Kentucky Film Commission beginning in 2016.
 He has worked on local, regional, and national productions including projects for ESPN, ABC, Turner Sports, Sports Illustrated television, Canadian Broadcasting (CBC), NBC, and CBS.
 Broadcasts that he has worked on include Monday Night Football, NCAA basketball and 25 years of Indianapolis 500 coverage.
 His love of travel has allowed him to work on international television productions that have included fourteen Olympics and taken him to over thirty countries…trips that usually include Asbury students.

 He is currently co-producing a one hour television pilot show with Dean Batali (writer of over 15 television series) and Jim Shores (Asbury professor).
 The pilot is being co-directed by Anson Williams (director of over 42 television series including Star Trek: Voyager and Star Trek: Deep Space Nine).

 In 2015 Owens was the curator of the "Broadcasting the Olympics" exhibition for The Olympic Museum in Lausanne, Switzerland.